MicrosoftDocs/cpp-docs/docs/standard-library/span-class.md

 ### Parameters

 *count*\
 The number of elements to put in the subspan.
-If `count` is `dynamic_extent` (the default value), then gets the subspan from `offset` to the end of this span.
+If `count` is `dynamic_extent` (the default value), then the subspan is taken from `offset` to the end of this span.

 *offset*\
 The location in this span to start the subspan.

 ### Return Value

-A span starting at `offset` in this span, containing `count` elements.
+A span starting at `offset` in this span.
+Contains `count` elements.

 ### Remarks

-A template version of this function is available that checks the count at compile time, and that preserves information about the span by returning a span of fixed extent, when possible.
+A template version of this function is available that checks the count at compile time, which preserves information about the span by returning a span of fixed extent.

 ### Example